-What Is Taurine For A Cat?
+What Is Taurine For Cats?

 Taurine is an essential amino acid.
 Amino acids are the building blocks for proteins.
 They can either be produced by the body or obtained through food.
 Those amino acids which cannot be produced by the body are called essential amino acids.

 Dr Ali Raza, a Doctor of Veterinary Medicine goes on to explain how the lack of Taurine can have major negative health implications for a cat.
 He explains the role Taurine plays in the everyday health of our cats and how a lack of Taurine can be avoided in the first instance, by following some dietary rules.

 Taurine is not found in cereals and grains.
 However, it is a major constituent of animal-based proteins, meat and fish.